FIFA World Cup 2026 TV listings - Soccer today

 Night

-Now, there are 18 FIFA World Cup 2026 live televised matches and 1 TV channels will broadcast each and every one of them.
-The next match you will be able to enjoy is South Korea - Czech Republic and it will be played next Friday, June 12, 2026 at 4:00 AM televised by To be confirmed.
+Now, there are 10 FIFA World Cup 2026 live televised matches and 9 TV channels will broadcast each and every one of them.
+The next match you will be able to enjoy is Argentina - Egypt and it will be played next Tuesday, July 7, 2026 at 6:00 PM televised by FOX, Peacock, FOX One, FOX 4K, FOX Sports 4K, Fubo Sports, Telemundo.

 The FIFA World Cup is the most important and prestigious tournament for national teams in the world of football.
 The first time it was played was in 1930 in Uruguay with the presence of 13 teams.
 The hosts were the first champions on the planet.
 It is celebrated every four years, except for the appointments of 1942 and 1946, which were canceled by the Second World War.